CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Officers and employees work together to implement persistent safety initiatives with the goal of zero accidents, out of respect for humanity and the sanctity of life.

 To raise the awareness, every year, Toray Group creates a group-wide safety slogan.
-In 2022, the aim was once again for each and every employee of Toray Group to come together as a concerted group to raise awareness of safety as the top priority and to uphold this year’s slogan—Top Priority is Safety, Pursue “Zero Accidents”— Heighten safety awareness and back to basic all the time—to ensure that basic safety rules and work fundamentals are thoroughly followed on work sites.
+In 2023, the aim was for each and every employee of Toray Group to come together as a concerted group to raise awareness of safety as the top priority and to ensure that basic safety rules and work fundamentals are thoroughly followed on work sites by upholding the Group slogan—Top Priority is Safety, Pursue “Zero Accidents,” Following the rules and thoroughness in fundamentals.
+By keeping the same fiscal 2023 slogan for fiscal 2024, the Group is working to further enhance safety awareness and promote strict adherence to safety rules.

 Due to the potentially serious impact of an accident not only within the company but on surrounding communities, the Group acts with strong determination to prevent accidents such as fires and explosions, making accident prevention a top priority.